pyashwanth32/IoT_Berlin_Weather_usingMQTT-NodeRed-ESP32/README.md

 ## 3. Working Video
-The working video of the project can be found in the HTW Server.
+The working video of the project can be found in the 'HTW Berlin - University of Applied Sciences' Server.
 The link is below:
 ```
 https://mediathek.htw-berlin.de/video/yashwanth-proitd-iot-project/a01e76ab8ee42fbe9f3e38818266ffd8
 ```